Metropolis2/Ridesharing/README.md

 **Step 3:**
   Run 2.Detour_scenarios.py
-  First it will find all the unique driver passenger OD pairs It will create all four detour scenarios using driver and passenger OD pairs.
+  First it will find all the unique driver passenger OD pairs It will create all four detour scenarios using driver and passenger OD pairs

 **Step 4:**
   Run 3.Preday_input.py